ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Explore other Virginia colleges

-International students are not eligible for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at BC:
+Students from outside of the U.S. are not eligible for federal financial aid, but should research private or Bridgewater College-specific aid and scholarships.
+International students with need may be eligible for the following types of financial support at Bridgewater College:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
-Let's take a look at what impacts these costs, and what to expect at BC.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
+Let's take a look at what impacts these costs, and what to expect at Bridgewater College.

-Housing and campus dining at BC is $13,830 a year.
-This covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the BC's on-campus cafeterias and dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
-The cost of a mean plan, or board-only, is $5,940.
+Room and board at Bridgewater College costs $14,370 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Bridgewater College's on-campus cafeterias and dining halls.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $5,940.

 Annual Fees

-There may be optional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Many schools offer resources so that those with demonstrated need to get help covering these costs.
+There may be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Many schools have ways for students with financial need to get help covering these costs.

-The cost of transportation in college depends on a few key factors.
+The cost of getting around in college depends on a few key factors.
 Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus small enough that you can easily walk from class-to-class??
 Do you plan to bring a car or will you need to use public transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
-At BC, freshman are allowed to park on campus.
+All of these questions can drastically impact your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-Where are a college is located can also have a big effect on transportation costs.
+The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in an urban area might be costly, but cities may offer more buses, trains and affordable flights to actually get to school.
-Bridgewater Collegeis in a small town setting in Virginia.
+On the other hand getting around in an urban area can be expensive, but cities may offer more trains, busses or affordable flights to actually get to school.
+The Bridgewater College campus is in a town in Virginia.

 Other Costs